Sannazak/DIT356-Distributed-Systems-Main/README.md

 5. Filter:<br>
 5.1.
 The system shall veriry if booking requests are in JSON format.<br>
 5.2.
 The system shall connect to the broker using MQTT. <br>
 5.3.
-The system shall connect to teh frontend using HPPT.<br>
+The system shall connect to teh frontend using HTTP.<br>

 6. Broker:<br>
 6.1.
 The system shall have middleware based on the MQTT protocol.<br>